liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 values, and then replace them with something that doesn't conflict.
 We use the `TrashUtil.getTrashTitle(trashEntry.getEntryId())` method from the [SongLocalServiceImpl](https://github.com/liferay-labs/jukebox-portlet/blob/master/docroot/WEB-INF/src/org/liferay/jukebox/service/impl/SongLocalServiceImpl.java) class to obtain a string which will be different for each entity.
-This should be undone when restoring the entity.
-This same string is used to obtain the original value if needed using the method `TrashUtil.getOriginalTitle(currentTitle)`.

-Next, we'll need to restore the entry's name when it's restored from the Recycle Bin.
+Next, we'll need to restore the entry's original name when it's restored from the Recycle Bin.

 #### Step 2: Restore Trash Name When Restored From Recycle Bin